ktenzer/keithtenzer.com/_posts/2022-10-20-temporal_schedules.md

 - Pause-on-failure

 ## Using the Scheduler
-Schedules can be configured either by using the SDK (as of this writing gRPC protos only) or tctl.
+Schedules can be configured either by using the SDK (as of this writing gRPC protos only but SDK wrappers are coming soon) or tctl.
 Schedules can be viewed using tctl or the UI.
-In this example we will demonstrate using tctl to configure a schedule and the UI to display it.
+In this example, we will demonstrate using tctl to configure a schedule and the UI to display it.

 ### Creating Schedule
 First we will simply get a list of workflows that have run using tctl.